 Candidates must submit a 600-word LOI describing their research project and its aims.
 In addition to the LOI, please answer the following questions using the Research Impact Questions template provided:

-- Explain how your project fits into the PhRMA Foundation’s Drug Delivery Program (program description can be found in the Overview tab).
+- Explain how your project fits into the PhRMA Foundation’s Drug Delivery Program (see program goals).

 - How will this project advance the field?